Topeka Metro

 Topeka Metro is the fixed-route and paratransit public transportation operator in the city of Topeka, Kansas.
-It carries passengers Monday through Saturday on 12 routes on weekdays and on Saturdays.
+It carries passengers Monday through Saturday on 12 routes.
 Topeka Metro also runs a paratransit service during its service hours.

+History

 Officially the Topeka Metropolitan Transit Authority, it was founded in 1973.
 It is governed by a board of seven directors that serve four-year terms.
+The system recorded its' highest ridership in 2008 with 1.8 million rides.
 In April 2015, Topeka Metro launched the state's first bikeshare system.
 Topeka Metro Bikes (TMB) the bikeshare program ended on July 30, 2020.

 Topeka Metro was named Transit of the Year 2018 by the Kansas Public Transit Association.
 Topeka is recognized by the League of American Bicyclists as a bicycle-friendly community, and Topeka Metro is recognized as a bicycle-friendly business.

-Topeka Metro #400 at Quincy Street Station.